elizabrock/elizabrock.github.io/social.md

 ---
 layout: page
-title: Contact
+nav-title: Contact
-page-title: How To Get In Touch
+title: How To Get In Touch
 hide-title: true
 order: 6
 permalink: /social/